 If you have a switch in your financial picture or if you add expenses like daycare costs, medical bills, or other monthly expenditures, you may even start to resent your house payment and wish that you didn't even own a home.

-02Is This Situation Temporary?
+Is This Situation Temporary?

 If you love your home, you may decide that you are willing to make sacrifices to stay in it and not sell.
-This may mean that you take on an extra job, pick up some freelance work, change jobs or careers, even rent out an extra room via a rental service like Airbnb.
+These sacrifices may mean that you take on an extra job, pick up some freelance work, change jobs or careers, even rent out an extra room via a rental service like Airbnb.

 If you determine that you need to sell the house and move into something more affordable or even rent temporarily, you should contact a good realtor and put your house on the market as soon as possible.
 You do not want to wait until you're desperate to sell because you may not be able to sell for a few months or even a year, depending on the market.
-Also, you may not be able to get as much money from the sale of the house if you are desperate to sell quickly.
+You may not be able to get as much money from the sale of the house if you are desperate to sell quickly.

 When dealing with being house poor, you don't want to get to the point of being late on payments or worse, facing foreclosure, so be sure to take action before that happens.

 Additionally, if you are underwater on the mortgage, it may be even more difficult to make this decision.
 If you can't sell your home for what you owe on the mortgage, consider talking to your bank about a short sale.
-This means that the bank agrees to accept an amount for the home that is less than what you owe on a mortgage.
+A short sale means that the bank agrees to accept an amount for the home that is less than what you owe on a mortgage.
 But keep in mind that a short sale isn't a given on every home, so be sure to explore whether you qualify before pursuing this option.

-06Consider Moving to a Cheaper Area
+Consider Moving to a Cheaper Area

-In many areas of the country, housing prices can be astronomical; and it can be very difficult to afford a home.
+In many areas of the country, housing prices can be astronomical and it can be very difficult to afford a home.
 Other places may have very affordable homes.

-For example, an expensive home may make it difficult to travel, while a smaller one will make it easier.
+For example, an expensive home may make it difficult to travel, while a smaller one may make it easier.
 If you want to spend more time with your family and less time working, choosing to live in a less expensive area may make it easier to reach those goals.

-07Prevent This From Happening Again
+Prevent It From Happening Again